SamuelDixxon/Blood-Donation/README.md

 **Background**
 ------------

-I recently donated blood with WeAreBlood in Austin, and was inspired to try and design a system to about the blood donation process.
+I recently donated blood with WeAreBlood in Austin, and was inspired to try and design a system for the blood donation process.

 **System Requirements**
 ----------------------